Matthew 7:13-14

 The King commands entrance through the narrow gate because only the hard road leads to life.

-14 How narrow is the gate, and restricted is the way that leads to life!
-Few are those who find it.
+14 But small is the gate and narrow the way that leads to life, and only a few find it.

 The King commands entrance through the narrow gate because only the hard road leads to life.